chef/automate/components/automate-chef-io/content/docs/desktop.md

 ### Filtered Desktop Lists

-Selecting rows in either _Time since Last Check-in_ or _Top 10 Errors_ activates the Filtered Desktop List.
+Selecting rows in _Daily Check-in_, _Time since Last Check-in_, or _Top 10 Errors_ activates the Filtered Desktop List.
-The Filtered Desktop List displays a list of desktops filtered according to the selected timeframe or error in the previous display.
+The Filtered Desktop List displays a list of desktops filtered according to the selected status,timeframe, or error in the previous display.

 Apply more filters to this initial list if desired.
-Specific filter values populate according to available desktop information and include the categories of "platform," "version," "domain," and "last run status."
+Specific filter values populate according to available desktop information and include the categories of "platform," "environment," "domain," and "last run status."

 Select an individual desktop row to display the individual desktop's node details.